Imputation Strategies Under Clinical Presence: Impact on Algorithmic Fairness: Clinical missingness

 \begin{enumerate}[label=(S{{\arabic*}})] \item \textbf{Limited access to quality care}.
-If and when certain groups do not have access to the same health services and quality care as others, this may result in more missing covariates for disadvantaged groups. \item \textbf{(Mis)-informed collection}.
+Some groups do not have access to the same health services and quality care as others, which may result in more missing covariates for disadvantaged groups. \item \textbf{(Mis)-informed collection}.
 Often, medical research has focused on a subset of the population.
-The resulting guidelines may be ill-adapted to other groups, and relevant covariates may be missing due to standard recommendations of when to collect certain information. \item \textbf{Confirmation bias}.
-The collection of certain types of data depends on practitioners' prognoses and informative proxies that are not recorded.
-These prognoses may be affected by group-specific expectations. \end{enumerate}
+The resulting guidelines may be ill-adapted to other groups, and relevant covariates may be missing due to standard recommendations of when to collect such covariates. \item \textbf{Confirmation bias}.
+The collection of certain types of data depends on practitioners' unobserved prognoses, which may be affected by group-specific expectations. \end{enumerate}

-These scenarios have substantial medical evidence, which we summarise in Section~\ref{sub:evidence}.
+These scenarios have a substantial history of medical evidence, which we summarise in Section~\ref{sub:evidence}.
 Furthermore, these three scenarios are mathematically distinct, as shown by the formalisation in Section~\ref{sub:form}.